Rebilly/api-definitions/WRITING-STYLE.md

 - Use [noun phrases](#noun-phrase-examples) for field descriptions.
   Describe what the field is, not what it does.
 - Avoid using [possessive apostrophes](#possessive-apostrophes) for inanimate objects.
-- Avoid starting with "The" or "A".
+- Avoid starting with articles (The, A, An).
   Omit articles for ease of reading.
 - Provide detail and link to related content if necessary.